Rawtenstall: Transport

 The town has had bus routes since the early 1930s.
-The town is served locally by Transdev, with a bus station in the town centre.
-There is also frequent services such as the X43 which offers connections to the towns of Burnley and Nelson and the city of Manchester.
-It is operated by Burnley Bus Company.
+The town is served locally by Transdev and Burnley Bus Company.
 In 2007 a proposal to demolish part of the previous bus station and build a Lidl store on the site was agreed and the new store was finally completed in 2009.
 Lancashire County Council and Rossendale Borough Council then eventually replaced the old bus station with a modern bus interchange, which commenced service on Sunday 24 November 2019.

 Rawtenstall railway station also serves the town, but since the closure of the main line to Manchester, it now operates mainly as a tourist route, as part of the East Lancashire Railway, of which Rawtenstall station forms the northern terminus.
 The M66 motorway from Manchester is linked to Rawtenstall via the A56 Edenfield bypass, allowing for a driving time between Manchester and Rawtenstall of around half an hour.
 Today, Rawtenstall's nearest rail station is in the town of Accrington and over the county border in West Yorkshire in the town of Todmorden in Calderdale.
 The nearest metro link is in Bury.